Will-McBurney/uva-cs3140-fa23.github.io/syllabus.md

 * F in the course
 * Referral to Student Honor

-In general, a second offense will *always* result in an F in the course and a referral to Honor, regardless of severity.
+In general, a second offense will *always* result in an F in the course and a referral to Student Honor, regardless of severity.
 If any member of your group violates our academic honesty policies, the entire group will be considered to have violated the policy.
-Generally, all members of the group could face the same penalties.

 ## Quizzes